IndiePass/indiepass-desktop/README.md

     - c or esc: close overlay when opened
   - Context menu: right click when selecting text to search DuckDuckGo, or save an image, or copy the link and so on.
-  - External links in posts are opened in your system browser
+  - External links in posts open in your system browser
 - Micropub
   - Post types: note/article
   - Single photo upload